mohammadsakhaee/AVR/README.md

-# AVR
+# SPI in AVR
-Some pieces of code in C for AVR microcontrollers and usable for other MCUs as well.
+Piece of code in C to communicate microcontrollers using SPI without needing to use SS signal and only using addressing.